-The family decorated tree, stockings hung by the chimney with care,
+The family decorated tree, stockings hung by the chimney with care, and lots of presents, evident that my mom had been there. |

 This year we did our usual three family traditions at my mom’s place: decorating the Christmas tree, baking and decorating sugar cookies, and having an evening of hors-d'oeuvres near the brightly lit tree while listening to Christmas music.